How to Easily Fix Scratches in Hardwoods and Furniture

 Funny how as I went from room to room I could see where our cat likes to act up. 😂

-Our floors are engineered hardwood by Diamond Living, but unfortunately have been discontinued.
+Our floors are engineered hardwood in the color auburn by Diamond Living, but unfortunately have been discontinued.

 This was especially great for the little scratches that occurred when some of our flooring was installed.